Buck Rogers: Characters and story

 The first three frames of the series set the scene for Buck's "leap" 500 years into Earth's future:

 Buck is rendered unconscious, and a strange gas preserves him in a suspended animation or coma state.
 He awakens and emerges from the mine in 2429 AD, in the midst of another war.

-After rescuing Wilma, he proves his identity by showing her his American Legion button.
-She then explains how the Mongol Reds emerged from the Gobi desert to conquer Asia and Europe and then attacked America starting with that "big idol holding a torch" (the Statue of Liberty).
-Using their disintegrator beams, they easily defeated the army and navy and wiped out Washington, D.C. in three hours.
+After rescuing future freedom fighter Wilma Deering from attackers armed with anti-gravity belts and rocket guns, he proves his identity by showing her his American Legion button.
+She then explains how the Red Mongols emerged from the Gobi desert to conquer Asia and Europe and then attacked America starting with that "big idol holding a torch" (the Statue of Liberty).

+Using their disintegrator beams, the Mongols easily defeated the army and navy and wiped out Washington, D.C., in three hours.
 As the people fled the cities, the Mongols built new cities on the ruins of the major cities.
-The Mongols left the Americans to fend for themselves as their advanced technology prevented the need for slave labor.
-The scattered Americans formed loosely bound organizations or "orgs" to begin to fight back.
+They left the Americans to fend for themselves as their advanced technology prevented the need for slave labor.
+The scattered Americans formed loosely bound organizations or "orgs" to begin to fight back in what has been dubbed the Second War of Independence.

 Wilma takes Buck back to the Alleghany org in what was once Philadelphia.
 The leaders don't believe his story at first but after undergoing electro-hypnotic tests, they believe him and admit him into their group.

-Other prominent characters in the strip included Buck's friend Dr. Huer, who punctuated his speech with the exclamation, "Heh!"; the villainous Killer Kane and his paramour Ardala; and Black Barney, who began as a space pirate but later became Buck's friend and ally.
+Other prominent characters in the strip included Buck's scientist friend Dr. Huer, an eccentric old genius who punctuated his speech with the exclamation, "Heh!"; the villainous traitor Killer Kane and his perfidious partner in crime Ardala Valmar; and Black Barney Wade, who began as a space pirate but later became Buck's friend and ally.
 In addition, Buck and his friends encountered various alien races.
-Hostile species Buck met included the Tiger Men of Mars, the dwarf-like Asterites of the Asteroid belt, and giant robots called Mekkanos.
+Hostile species Buck met included the Tiger Men of Mars, the nasty little Asterites of the asteroid belt, and giant robots called Mekkanos.

-When the Sunday strip began, there was no established convention for the same character having different adventures in the Sunday strip and the daily strip (many newspapers carried one but not the other), so the Sunday strip at first followed the adventures of Buck's young friend Buddy Deering, Wilma Deering's younger brother, and Buddy's girlfriend Alura, later joined by Black Barney.
+When the Sunday strip began, there was no established convention for the same character having different adventures in the Sunday strip and the daily strip (many newspapers carried one but not the other), so the Sunday strip at first followed the adventures of Buck's young friend Buddy Deering, Wilma Deering's younger brother, and Buddy's girlfriend Alura, young princess of the Golden People of Mars, who were later joined by Black Barney.
 It was some time before Buck himself made his first appearance in a Sunday strip.